Mr. Luke Loboda

 I grew up in Northeast Ohio and played football, swimming, and band.
 I have earned a Bachelor of Science in Education and then a Master of American History and Government from Ashland University.

-AMERICAN LAW AND JUSTICE- American Law and Justice is a full year, Junior and Senior course designed to provide students with a practical understanding of law and the legal system; to improve understanding of the fundamental principles and values underlying our Constitution, laws, and legal system; to promote awareness of current issues and controversies relating to law and the legal system; to encourage effective citizen participation in our legal system; and to bring about a greater sense of justice, tolerance, and fairness.
+AMERICAN LAW AND JUSTICE- ALJ is a full year, Junior and Senior course designed to provide students with a practical understanding of law and the legal system; to improve understanding of the fundamental principles and values underlying our Constitution, laws, and legal system; to promote awareness of current issues and controversies relating to law and the legal system; to encourage effective citizen participation in our legal system; and to bring about a greater sense of justice.
 The course is designed to improve basic skills, including critical thinking and reasoning, communication, observation, and problem solving.
 The curriculum includes a balance of legal knowledge, application of this knowledge, and experiential activities.
 Activities include legal case studies, mock-trials, role-plays, small group exercises, and the use of community resource people in the classroom, such as lawyers and police officers.
 The course includes real-life opportunities related to law such as law-related field trips and job shadowing experiences.